Anatomy in Flowering Plants: Exploring the Inner World of Nature πΈ | Plants & Life

 | Secondary Growth | Present | Absent |

-Quick comparison between dicot and monocot plant anatomy πΎ
+Basic comparison between dicot and monocot anatomy πΎ

 π³ Secondary Growth — How Plants Become Woody